Skip to main content

 The Royal Irish Academy will award the 2024 Michel Déon Prize to the author of the book that the judging panel consider to be the best work of non-fiction published between 12 April 2022 and 8 April 2024 in the eligible categories.
-Nominations for the 2024 prize opened on 26 February and will close on 8 April 2024.
+Nominations for the 2024 prize are now closed.
 In selecting the winner, the judging panel will be looking for: originality; quality of writing and contribution to knowledge and/or public debate.

 The purpose of the prize is: